 As much as I’m excited by the prospect of adding random AR GIFs to my surroundings, the sparkle of some of the more frivolous apps will begin to wear off very quickly.
 Once AR fever dies down, we’ll be left asking an important question: what value does AR add to an experience?

-At Saffron we’re always thinking about how to use the latest technologies to create truly game-changing performance improvement for our clients.
-AR, along with its cousin VR and other cutting edge tech like AI and responsive performance support systems, mark the road to the future.
-But I’ll let you in on a secret… getting there won’t be easy; in fact it could be infuriatingly hard.
+At Saffron, we’re always thinking about how to use the latest technologies to create truly game-changing performance improvements for our clients.
+AR, along with its cousin VR and other cutting edge techs like AI and responsive performance support systems, mark the road to the future.
+But I’ll let you in on a secret… getting there won’t be easy; in fact, it could be infuriatingly hard.

 Is AR worth the effort?